Something Old World, Something New – Sun Valley Restaurants

 Not Your Average Breakfast Spot

 Now the food.
 Oh the food.
 Breakfast spots typically lean on the basics and call it a day.
 I mean, how could you go wrong with eggs, hash browns, and a side of toast.
 The Kneadery takes these staples and turns up the volume to 11.
 Locally baked organic breads for their toast.
 Cage-free eggs and mouth-watering meats.
 And everything is executed to perfection and quickly.
 The sausage was juicy and flavorful.
 Hash browns were crispy and not greasy.
 The rumors were true about the pancakes.
 I tried their oatmeal and it was beyond words.
 It was moist and hearty like fresh wholewheat bread.
 Almost like French Toast and a pancake had a child, and it was this amazing concoction.
 Being so dense, one is more than enough to fill you.
-For a lighter / fluffier version we suggest the standard buttermilk version.
+For a lighter / fluffier version, we suggest the standard buttermilk.
 You won’t go wrong whichever you choose.

 Rickshaw